jmazzitelli/kiali.io/content/en/docs/Configuration/namespace-management.md

 The default Kiali [installation]({{< ref "/docs/installation/installation-guide" >}}) gives Kiali access to all namespaces available in the cluster and will allow all namespaces to be visible.

 It is possible to restrict Kiali so that it can only access a specific set of namespaces by providing [discovery selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that match those namespaces.
-Note that Kiali will not use [Istio's discovery selectors](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig); if Istio has been configured with its own discovery selectors, you will likely want to configure Kiali with the same list of discovery selectors.
+Note that Kiali will use [Istio's discovery selectors](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig) as defaults if no discovery selectors are defined in the Kiali configuration.

 {{% alert color="info" %}}
 This documentation makes a distinction between _accessible_ and _visible_ namespaces.
 The Kiali Server will be given permission to access either (a) all, or (b) a configured subset, of cluster namespaces.
 The Kiali Server will only be aware of, query for, and access resources within these accessible namespaces.
 The set of namespaces visible to an end user, via the Kiali UI, will be a subset of the accessible namespaces.
 In other words, the namespaces visible to a user may be all, or just some of the namespaces accessible to the Kiali Server.